Community Economic Development Funding Program

 - Quality of Submission - Accurate, concise, and complete information provided on the application form and supporting materials.

 Applications may be approved subject to clarification or additional information requested; if the applicant is unable to provide this information, funding may be reassigned to other projects.

 Release and Use of Funds

 If applicants are awarded funding, they will receive a letter from EDLRP outlining the total amount awarded, terms and conditions, and a funding disbursement schedule.
 The letter will also include a Funding Agreement document, which describes conditions attached to the use of these funds (e.g., reporting requirements).
 Payment of funds for a project may be subject to the negotiation of a funding agreement between the applicant and EDLRP.
-The first funding disbursement is expected to be released in May 2019.
-Please note that all awarded funding must be spent by November 29, 2019 (approximately seven months in total).
+The first funding disbursement is expected to be released in April 2023.
+Please note that all awarded funding must be spent by November 30, 2023 (approximately eight months in total).